Apr

 Comments

-1. Suezque says:
+1. Suezque says

 How fun!
 I may have to do this for my co-workers!
 Those cookies do look good!!! :-)

-2. Laura V. says:
+2. Laura V. says

 Ok, I’m going to have to do all of this with my boys!
 They love crafts and my 4 yr. old is at the stage where he can pretty much do anything with instruction!!
 The 23 month old, well…… he’s more in the destruct it as you go phase!
 And I have everything needed for those cookies on hand!!
 We’ll have to think of someone special to give them to.
 Thanks for the suggestions!

-3. Amy says:
+3. Amy says

 Thank you for the great idea.
 My kids will love it!
 I would have forgotten… by the way, did you know that Saturday was “National Pretzel Day” or something like that?
 Saw it on the morning news and was wondering if you had a batch of pretzels baking that day. :-)

-4. Jennifer says:
+4. Jennifer says

 I LOVE May Day!
 I always made baskets as a child and my mother would drive me to our neighbors’ houses (we lived in the country and gas wasn’t $3.50/gal).
 What fun!
 I continue the tradition with my family – most years.
 So thanks for the reminder.

-Will Winslow Reply:
+• Will Winslow says

 My sisters always made May baskets out of different color tissue paper, filled with candy, I think, and left them on boys door handles that they wanted to chase them.
 The tissue was laid one on top of the other so that after they were folded and cut, all the different colors would show through. they looked like a tube with multiple holes.
 Beautiful.
 We lived on a potato farm in Northern Maine and spring was a glorious time after the long winter.
 Only trouble is, I’ve forgotten how they made them.
 Can you give me any hints?
 Thanks.